 - One entry form must be submitted per photograph

 - Submit up to 3 different photographs

-- Include, for each photo, a caption and an approximately 150-word explanation of how the photo captures the theme.
+- Include, a one sentence caption for each photo, plus an explanation of approximately 150 words to explain how the photo captures the theme.

 - Complete all questions on your form

 - Attach an entry form to the back of each photograph

 - Place submission(s) in a protective envelope and deliver it to the Photo Contest Box in The Russert Department Office Room OC 47 by 5 p.m.
 April 8.

 Click here to submit entries online or pick up form in the Russert Department Office, O’Malley Center Room 45.